seanmurphy1661/yeager/README.md

 *regex:* a regular expression compatible with the Python pe library.

 *type:* specifies a datatype check. default datatype is string.
 Valid types:
+- string - no validation
 - date - use dateutil.parse to check for date datatype conformance
 - number - use regex to verify number data type
 - money - use regex to verify money format

 *range:* specifies a numeric range
 - range is specified as an array '[min,max]'

+*width:* specifies column size properties
+- width is specified as an array '[min,max]'

 ## Example file.yaml
 ```